 Is there a long application process to complete?

 Just take the three required classes and apply for graduation when you are notified that all of your paperwork has been processed (about a month after completing the courses).
-Graduation has a current fee of $110 or $218 for non-members (the higher number is for a display plaque and lapel pin, while the lower number is for a downloadable paper certificate) and $75 or $145 for NAHB members.
+Graduation has a current fee of $110 or $218 for non-members (the higher number is for a framed display certificate and lapel pin, while the lower number is for a downloadable paper certificate) and $75 or $145 for NAHB members.
 Membership in NAHB is not required to graduate and remain active with your CAPS certificate.
 To remain active and be listed on the NAHB “CAPS Directory” (a great benefit), the annual renewal is $83 for non-members and $55 for members.
-There is no background check, no multi-page application (it’s a couple of simple one page forms online), and nothing to prove as far as background, education, or credentials.
-Contractors do need to supply proof of insurance.
+There is no background check, no multi-page application (it’s a couple of simple one-page forms online), and nothing to prove as far as background, education, or credentials.
+Contractors do need to supply proof of licensing and insurance.

 Is there a time limit to complete the designation?

 While there is no effective time limit for completing the designation, it is advisable to complete it as quickly as possible once you start so you can begin using your new skills and information as you assist your clients and customers.
 Steve Hoffacker always offers the three courses on consecutive days (such as Monday-Wednesday, Tuesday-Thursday, or Wednesday-Friday).
 Other instructors may break them up and offer one course a month or just one or two of the three classes.
 Also, the classes can be taken in any order, Nevertheless, there is a certain synergy and continuity developed from taking the classes in order and on consecutive days.
 If you have taken one or two of the three classes previously, you can simply take the remaining classes to obtain your designation.